css-materials/course-site/content/homework/wrangle-data/index.md

 # Overview

-Due by 11:59pm on September 20th.
+**Due by 11:59 pm on Friday, October 14th.**

 The goal of this assignment is to practice wrangling and exploring data in a research context.

 # Accessing the `hw03` repository

-Go [here](https://github.coecis.cornell.edu/cis-fa22) and find your copy of the `hw03` repository.
-It follows the naming convention `hw03-<USERNAME>`.
-Clone the repository to your computer.
+* Go [at this link](https://classroom.github.com/a/gtGAnmOx) to accept and create your private `hw03` repository on GitHub.
+Once you do so, your repository will be built in a few seconds.
+It follows the naming convention `hw03-<USERNAME>`
+* Once the your repository has been created, click on the link you see, which will take you to your repository.
+* Finally, clone the repository to your computer (or R workbench) following the process below.

+# Cloning your `hw03` repository

+After you have accessed the `hw03` repository (see above), follow the [same steps you completed for `hw01`](/homework/edit-readme/) to clone the repository.

+# General workflow

+Your general workflow will be:

+* Accept the repo and clone it (see above)
+* Make changes locally to the files in RStudio
+* Save your changes
+* Stage-Commit-Push: stage and commit your changes to your local Git repo; then push them online to GitHub.
+You can complete these steps using the Git GUI integrated into RStudio.
+In general, you do not want to directly modify your online GitHub repo (if you do so, remember to pull first); instead modify your local Git repo, then stage-commit-push your changes up to your online GitHub repo.

-# Part 1: Tidying messy data
+# PART 1: Tidying messy data

 In the `rcis` package, there is a data frame called `dadmom`.